1120 SW Fifth Avenue, Portland, OR 97204

 Portland Parks & Recreation, the Buckman Community Association, and the Colonel Summers Task Force have been working on tactics and strategies for increasing positive uses for Colonel Summers Park for several years.
 Park additions and improvements include many varieties of projects including capital improvements, maintenance projects, enforcement activities and more.
 Learn more by reading the Colonel Summers Park Improvements Dashboard.

-- installation of a Portland Loo (restroom) and splash pad
+- installation of a Portland Loo (restroom), ADA accessibility improvements, and splash pad

 - an enclosure for the picnic pavilion

-A Portland Loo and splash pad will be installed in Colonel Summers Park.
-Funding for the Loo is available thanks to the Parks Replacement Bond, and System Development Charges (SDCs) are funding the splash pad.
-The splash pad will replace the decommissioned wading pool.
-The work also includes replacing the existing path from SE Taylor Street with a new ADA-accessible route from SE Taylor to the picnic pavilion.
+A Portland Loo and splash pad have been installed in Colonel Summers Park.
+Funding for the Loo is thanks to the Parks Replacement Bond, and System Development Charges (SDCs) funded the splash pad.
+The splash pad replaces the decommissioned wading pool.
+The work also included replacing the existing path from SE Taylor Street with a new ADA-accessible route from SE Taylor to the picnic pavilion.

 Spring 2016 - Fall 2016: Design Development and Public Involvement